How To Maintain Harmony on Couples Snowmobile Tour…

 Couples’ snowmobile tours may also have more frequent trail stops.
 Preferably, these should be synched with available warm up shelters, clubhouses and restaurants.
 Everyone appreciates a chance to stretch, warm up, use indoor washrooms, and socialize.
 I’ve also found that a daily pre-ride briefing helps set the tone for couples’ rides.
 It can include the day’s route, pre-arranging coffee breaks and lunch stops, and points of interest.
 Be sure to use it to also confirm the final destination and likely arrival time.
 That way everyone knows what to expect and can pace themselves accordingly.

 Things go more smoother and with greater confidence when riders can talk to each other.
-That’s why investing in a pair of helmet to helmet communicators is a good idea.
+That’s why investing in a pair of helmet to helmet communicators may be a good idea.
 Getting connected means that the lead rider can prepare the following rider for what’s ahead.
 And the following rider can let the leader know immediately if a problem occurs or it’s just time to stop for a break.
-Check out units by Collett, Sena or UClear, typically marketed for motorcyclists.
+Check out units by Sena or UClear, typically marketed for motorcyclists.

 The larger your group of couples’, the more time everything takes from getting started to eating and gassing up.
 Here are a few ideas to minimize this challenge: